tpanati/DollarBot/README.md

 This option is to add/delete/edit the categories.

 <p align="center"><img width="700" src="./docs/workflows/menu_discord.gif"></p>
-1.The Add Category option is to add a new category which dosen't already exist  <br>
+1. The Add Category option is to add a new category which dosen't already exist  <br>
-2.The Delete Category option is to delete an existing category  <br> 3.The Edit Category option is to edit an existing category. <br> 4.It can be invoked by using `/updateCategory` command.
+2. The Delete Category option is to delete an existing category  <br>
+3. The Edit Category option is to edit an existing category. <br>
+4. It can be invoked by using `/updateCategory` command.

 ### Weekly
 This option is to get the weekly analysis report of the expenditure